Homing In

 USA ARDFMore and more hams and orienteers are discovering the fun of tracking down hidden transmitters out in the woods.
 It's a worldwide sport with opportunities for friendly competition at home and abroad.
 A ham radio license isn't a requirement, but it makes it lots more fun.
 Learn the basics and get the international hunt rules at the "International Style Transmitter Hunting Comes to the Americas" page of this site.

 AppsEasy-to-use apps for Apple and Android tablets and phones can simplify bearing plotting and triangulation over short and long distances.
 They are useful for both on-foot and mobile transmitter hunting.
 Bearings can be entered manually or with the internal device compass.
 Some apps allow entering bearings taken by other hunters or networing with them during the hunt.
 One new app has an RS-232 interface to Doppler RDF sets.
-Read all about Foxhunt Pro, SigTrax Plus and Map-n-Compass apps in this updated compilation of Homing In columns.
+Read all about Foxhunt Pro, SigTrax Plus and Map-n-Compass apps in this compilation of Homing In column reviews.

 Ammo-can foxWhen it's your turn to hide the transmitter, what will you use?
 It depends on the range and duration of the hunt, as well as whether or not the transmitter must be unattended and automatic.
 It's important to match your foxbox and its location to the level of proficiency of the hunters.
 There are many options, and you can read about them in the Foxboxes for Mobile and On-foot Transmitter Hunts page in this site.

-Foxoring mapFor three decades, international-rules radio-orienteering competitions have had two major competition days.
+Foxoring mapFor three decades, international-rules radio-orienteering competitions have had two classic competition days.
 Each participant must compete on the two-meter band and the 80-meter band.
 The 2012 USA and World ARDF Championships included competitions in two new events: sprints and foxoring.
 The sprint is a shortened form of the five-fox 80-meter ARDF run that's intended to be a demonstration for the public.
 Foxoring is a combination of classic orienteering and direction-finding on 80 meters.
 More information about these new events can be found here.

 Dual-polarization QuadFor over twenty years, I have used a special cubical quad for mobile transmitter hunting on two meters.
 From inside the vehicle, I can select the signal polarization.
 Find out why this is important, why I like this antenna and how to make one for yourself in a classic Homing In column titled "Build a Multiple-Polarization Quad."